-How passion and opportunity led our partners to open up shop in apple country The origin stories behind Grey & Gold Cider, Georgian Hills Vineyard & Rusty’s at Blue
+How passion led our partners to open up shop in apple country: The origin stories behind Grey & Gold Cider and Georgian Hills Vineyard.

-In a short time, Baker needed an orchard of his own, and knew there was no better place to go than the Georgian region.
-The moderating effect of South Georgian Bay combined with the protective cover of the Niagara Escarpment creates a unique microclimate which is perfect for apple growing.
-The Baker family relocated to a beautiful and enormous farm in Beaver Valley, surrounded by neighboring apple orchards and cideries.
+In a short time, Baker needed an orchard of his own and knew there was no better place to go than the Georgian region.
+The moderating effect of South Georgian Bay combined with the protective cover of the Niagara Escarpment creates a unique microclimate that is perfect for apple growing.
+The Baker family relocated to a beautiful farm in Beaver Valley, surrounded by neighboring apple orchards and cideries.
 Soon enough, his ciders became locally renowned for their character, always leaving those who tried his beverages with this thirst for more.

 While some were led to Georgian Bay for the orchards, others came to begin vineyards.
 This area is often overlooked as a location for a vineyard, as it is assumed grapes can’t grow this far North.
 But in 2004, the founding partners of Georgian Hills Vineyard recognized that Georgian Bay’s unique microclimate could allow not just apples to grow, but grapes, too.
 The hills from the Niagara Escarpment moderate cold temperatures flowing in from the lakes which would normally freeze the grapes.
 The limestone escarpment traps the moderating lake effects, and this protection allows the grapes to grow safely each year into a delicious wine.
 Seizing this opportunity, the founding partners John Ardiel and Robert Ketchin were excited to begin this adventure in Georgian Bay.